JGCRI/gcam-doc/fusion.md

 -----------------------

 In order to explain how to use the GCAM Fusion capabilities let's jump right into it with an illustrative feedback example.
-In this toy example we will, braodly speaking:
+In this toy example we will, broadly speaking:

 * Query GCAM to capture some desriable state of the simulation
 * Use those results to calculate some sort of impact which we would like to effect on the simluation moving forward